Governance

 ARTICLE VIII - APPOINTED COMMITTEES

 1. Nominating Committee.
-The Nominating Committee shall consist of four members appointed by the chair to staggered two-year terms and one member appointed by APS for a one-year term.
-The Chair shall ascertain from the Society Corporate Secretary the identity of this member.
-The Chair shall appoint the Chair of the Nominating Committee from among its members, with the restriction that the member appointed by Council for a one-year term shall not be eligible for Chair.
-The Nominating Committee shall prepare a slate of candidates for the positions of Vice-Chair, Secretary/Treasurer and Members-at-Large of the Executive Committee according to Article VII.3 of these Bylaws.
-The Nominating Committee shall advise the Chair on suitable candidates for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
+The Nominating Committee shall consist of four members appointed by the Division Chair to staggered two-year terms and one member appointed by APS for a one-year term.
+The Nominating Committee Chair shall ascertain from the Society Corporate Secretary the identity of this member.
+The Division Chair shall appoint the Chair of the Nominating Committee from among its members, with the restriction that the member appointed by APS for a one-year term shall not be eligible for appointment.
+The Nominating Committee shall prepare a slate of candidates for the positions of Vice Chair, Secretary/Treasurer and Members-at-Large of the Executive Committee according to Article VII.3 of these Bylaws.
+The Nominating Committee shall advise the Division Chair on suitable candidates for Society committees, including relevant Society Prize and Award committees, and on candidates for Society offices.
 The Nominating Committee shall perform such other duties as described in the Bylaws.

 2. Program Committee.
-The Program Committee shall consist of the Chair, the Chair-Elect, the Vice-Chair, the Secretary/Treasurer and four other members appointed by the Chair, upon recommendation of the Executive Committee, to staggered four-year terms.
-That appointed member in his or her fourth year of service on the Committee shall serve as Chair of the Program Committee.
-The Program Committee shall have the responsibility of assisting the Society Director of Meetings or his or her designate in arranging the meetings of the Society.
-This activity shall include the scheduling of contributed papers within the areas of interest of this Division, as well as the arranging, in cooperation with the Society Director of Meetings or his or her designate, of symposia and sessions of invited papers sponsored by the Division for a meeting.
+The Program Committee shall consist of the Division Chair, the Division Chair-Elect, the Division Vice Chair, the Division Secretary/Treasurer and four other members appointed by the Division Chair, upon recommendation of the Executive Committee, to staggered four-year terms.
+The appointed member in their fourth year of service on the Committee shall serve as Chair of the Program Committee.
+The Program Committee shall have the responsibility of assisting the Society Director of Meetings or their designate in arranging the meetings of the Society.
+This activity shall include the scheduling of contributed papers within the areas of interest of this Division, as well as the arranging, in cooperation with the Society Director of Meetings or their designate, of symposia and sessions of invited papers sponsored by the Division for a meeting.
 For meetings of the Division, including the Regular Meeting, the Program Committee shall be responsible for the solicitation and selection of invited and review papers and for the arrangement of the programs of such meetings.

-6. Terms of Office of Appointed Committee Members.
-The terms of committee members appointed or recommended by an incoming Chair shall commence at the beginning of the year in which he or she assumes office.
+9. Terms of Office of Appointed Committee Members.
+The terms of committee members appointed or recommended by an incoming Division Chair shall commence at the beginning of the official year in which they assume office.

-7. Ad Hoc Committees.
-The Chair shall appoint other ad hoc committees as necessary, which shall serve only during his or her term as Chair.
+10. Ad Hoc Committees.
+The Division Chair shall appoint other ad hoc committees as necessary, which shall serve only during the Division Chair’s one-year term.

 ARTICLE IX - MEETINGS